Skip to main content

 Introduction

-Formerly known as the New England archive of the American Jewish Historical Society (AJHS), the JHC formalized a collaboration with the New England Historic Genealogical Society (American Ancestors) in 2015 with a strengthened mission to enhance Jewish historical and genealogical research and to be a premier site for collection and preservation of Jewish history.
-In 2018, the center was named for Justin and Genevieve Wyner, in recognition of their longstanding support and advocacy.
+The JHC began as part of the American Jewish Historical Society and was formerly known as the American Jewish Historical Society–New England Archives (AJHS–NEA).
+In 2010, AJHS–NEA began a collaboration with American Ancestors (then called the New England Historic Genealogical Society), which was formalized in 2015 with the creation of the Jewish Heritage Center and a strengthened mission to enhance Jewish historical and genealogical research and to be a premier site for collection and preservation of Jewish history.

 Resources at the Wyner Family Jewish Heritage Center